HigherOrderCO/hvm-64/README.md

 HVM-Core is a parallel evaluator for extended [Symmetric Interaction Combinators](https://www-lipn.univ-paris13.fr/~mazza/papers/CombSem-MSCS.pdf).

-We provide a raw syntax for specifying nets, a reference implementation in Rust, and a massively parallel evaluator in CUDA.
-In our benchmarks, HVMC performs up to **6.8 billion interactions** per second in an RTX 4090.
-When evaluating functional programs, it performed 5x faster than the best alternatives, making it a great compile target for high-level languages seeking massive parallelism.
+We provide a raw syntax for specifying nets and a Rust implementation that achieves up to **10 billion rewrites per second** on Apple M3 Max CPU.
+HVM's optimal evaluation semantics and concurrent model of computation make it a great compile target for high-level languages seeking massive parallelism.

 HVM-Core will be used as the compile target for [HVM](https://github.com/higherorderco/hvm) on its upcoming update.

 ## Usage